prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 - And the next.

-- It's important to note...
+- At this point, though, it's important to note...

-   - the sequence of events doesn't have to occur in this order
+   - the sequence of events doesn't have to occur in this specific order...

+---

+background-image: url(changes-after-08.svg)
+background-size: 85%

+## After

+???

-- For example, it's possible for "lwb 2" to have issued it's...
+- For example, it's possible for "block 2" to issue it's write...

-   - "write" ZIO before the "write" of "lwb 1" completes.
+   - before the write for "block 1" completes.

-- It can even complete before the "write" of "lwb 1"...
+- In this case...

+   - the write for "block 1" would have been issued...

-   - Same goes for the "flush" for "lwb 2"
+   - then the write for "block 2"...

+   - even though block 1's write was still being serviced by the disk.

-- **But**, due to the ZIO dependency tree, the "root" ZIO for "lwb 2"...
+- Previously this would have been prevented due to the "batching" mechanism...

-   - cannot complete until the "root" for "lwb 1" completes.
+   - the write for "block 2" could **not** have been issued, until the write for "block 1" was complete.

+---

+background-image: url(changes-after-09.svg)
+background-size: 85%

+## After

+???

+- The same goes for the write for "block 3"...

+---

+background-image: url(changes-after-10.svg)
+background-size: 85%

+## After

+???

+- It's even possible for the writes of blocks 2 and 3...

+   - to complete before the write of block 1.

+- If this happens, though...

+   - The root of block 2 and 3 will still be blocked...

+   - waiting for block 1 to complete.

+- Thus, even if the flushes were issued and completed for blocks 2 and 3...

+   - their CVs would **not** get signalled yet.

+---

+background-image: url(changes-after-11.svg)
+background-size: 85%

+## After

+???

+- As soon as the write for block 1 completes...

+- The flush would be issued...

+- And once block 1's flush completes...

+---

+background-image: url(changes-after-12.svg)
+background-size: 85%

+## After

+???

+- Then, all 3 blocks would "complete" simultaneously...

-- Thus, the CVs for "lwb 2" will never be signalled...
+   - and the CVs for all of these blocks would be notified.

-   - prior to "lwb 1" completing
+- So...

-- **So**, while this example might imply...
+   - while before...

-   - this process is still very sequential, just like before...
+   - this process was very sequential.

-   - it doesn't have to be...

-- Now, it's all driven by the incoming workload...
+- Now, it's completely driven by the incoming sync workload...

    - and disk completion events.

-   - `lwb`'s are created and issued whenever there's data to write...
+- ZIL blocks are created and issued whenever there's data to write...

    - and waiting threads are notified whenever those writes complete.